roberthowton/academic-kickstart/content/course-illusion/_index.md

 - Students will be expected to earn a [Master of Illusion Certificate](https://quiz.illusionsindex.org/) from the University of Glasgow.
 - Additionally, students will be expected to write **three short papers** responding to questions about assigned readings and other course material.
 Students unsatisfied with their initial score on a short paper assignment may write a **second draft** addressing problems identified by instructor/TA comments on the first draft; the student's final grade on that short paper assignment will then be the average of the first and second draft grades.
-- Additionally, students will assessed for **participation** in two ways:
+- Additionally, students will assessed for **attendance** and **participation**:
-  1. **Weekly quizzes** covering the readings assigned for that week will be administered during discussion meetings.
+  - Attendance in discussion meetings will be assessed by **weekly quizzes** administered during discussion meetings, which will the readings assigned for that week.
-  2. After every Unit, students will complete a **self-assessment** for each Unit.
-See the section on self-assessment below for more information.
+  - Participation will be assessed by means of **self-assessments** prepared by the student after each Unit.
+See below for more information.

 <!-- - Students will be expected to write **two term tests** covering the major ideas presented in class, as well as **two term papers** responding in-depth to questions prompted by course readings. -->
 <!-- - Additionally, student attendance and class participation will be assessed on the basis of **reading response questions** given out on the third meeting of each unit, which will be devoted to class discussion and group activities.
 Students may opt out of reading responses with no penalty only _once_; with the exception of University excused absences, which must be supported by official documentation, students must complete _all_ other reading responses and attend all other class meetings. -->
 <!-- - Finally, on discussion days students will be assessed for their **participation** in class discussion and group activities. -->

-## Self-Assessment
+### Self-Assessment

 Participation is crucial for grasping the content and developing the skills at which this course aims.
 However, there are more ways to participate in a course than just verbal, in-class participation, which can also be exclusionary, imprecise to grade, and insensitive to students whose circumstances at home are not optimized for remote learning.
 Rather than traditional participation, we will use self-assessments to reflect on how we have engage with the course in general, or supported others in their engagement, and how we might improve our efforts.
-To this end, I will be assigning self-assessment quizzes (to be completed on Google forms) at end of every Unit.
+To this end, I will be assigning self-assessment quizzes (on Blackboard) at end of every Unit.

+{{% alert note %}}
 You are required to fill out a self-assessment for every unit.
+{{% /alert %}}

 I intend to be as inclusive as possible in assessing your efforts to engage with the course.
 Participation and engagement in the course might include, but are certainly _not limited to_:
 - doing course readings or accessing preparatory material;